dudeistroy/my-project/README.md

 # My Portfolio Website

-A simple portfolio website to showcase projects and skills.
+A simple pVortfolio website to showcase projects and skills.

+## Skills

+Github
+Markdown Previewer
 ## Installation

 1. Clone the repository: